james-r-barrett/james-r-barrett.github.io/_protocols/2024-06-28-pyrenoid_isolation.md

 - Sonicator and probe

 ### Notes
 This protocol serves to enrich partially fixed pyrenoid fractions from green algal systems, but was optimised in *Chlorella sorokiniana*.
 The protocol was adapted from a starch isolation protocol and therefore equally enriches 'free' starch plates.
+Preliminary mass spectrometry experiments indicate that ribosomes are also enriched by this protocol.

 ## Protocol